denten-books/plain-text/main.md

 change to tailor itself to fit the reader's mood, to match the environment, or to please some remote censor.
 In these conditions, surface reading would fail even at locating a stable object of study.
-Yet, surface readers from Sontag to Marcus are right in treating all claims to symptomatic reading with suspicion, as claims to power.
+Yet, surface readers from Sontag to Best and Marcus are right in treating all claims to symptomatic reading with suspicion, as claims to power.
 The reader of depth will always claim hidden knowledge, creating an imbalance of interpretation.
 This does not excuse the imbalances that already exist between surface readers and writers of silicone.
 The answer to the machine remains in the machine.

 ## Chapter 4: Recursive Encounters with Oneself
 `document, vector, archive, media being`